View Post

 What are Earmolds and Why Would I Need Them?

-In Hearing Aids, Hearing Loss by Sheboygan
+In Hearing Aids, Hearing Loss by Joelle Steffen

 Custom earmolds are individually tailored ear inserts designed to work with hearing aids, providing a comfortable, secure fit while enhancing the device’s overall effectiveness.
 While not every hearing aid user requires a custom earmold, they are often prescribed by hearing aid specialists to meet specific hearing or lifestyle needs.
 These custom-fit molds serve as both an acoustic seal and a …